How to Implement Two-Factor Authentication (2FA) with Spring Security

 }

-The primarySuccessHandler is the same as the default AuthenticationSuccessHandler (SavedRequestAwareAuthenticationSuccessHandler).
-The secondarySuccessHandler is an AuthenticationSuccessHandler that redirects to the specified URL (in this case, /challenge/totp) upon successful login.
+secondarySuccessHandler is an AuthenticationSuccessHandler that redirects to the specified URL (here /challenge/totp) upon successful login.

-If 2FA is enabled, TwoFactorAuthentication is set in the SecurityContext, and the process is delegated to the secondarySuccessHandler.
-As a result, it redirects to /challenge/totp.
+If 2FA is enabled, a TwoFactorAuthentication is set in the SecurityContext, and processing is delegated to secondarySuccessHandler, resulting in a redirect to /challenge/totp.

 TwoFactorAuthentication is implemented as follows.